pri-k/docs-mysql/index.html.md

 **In order to eliminate the first proxy instance as a single point of failure, operators must configure a load balancer to route client connections to all proxy IPs, and configure the MySQL service to give bound applications a hostname or IP address that resolves to the load balancer.**

+#### Configuring a load balancer

+In older versions of the product, applications were given the IP of the single MySQL server in bind credentials.
+When upgrading to v1.4, existing applications will continue to function but in order to take advantage of high availability features they must be rebound to receive either the IP of the first proxy instance or the IP/hostname of a load balancer.

 In order to configure a load balancer with the IPs of the proxy tier before v1.4.0 is deployed and prevent applications from obtaining the IP of the first proxy instance, the product enables an operator to configure the IPs that will be assigned to proxy instances.
 The following instructions applies to the **Proxy** settings page for the MySQL product in Operation Manager.

 1. In the **Proxy IPs** field, enter a list of IP addresses that should be assigned to the proxy instances.
 These IPs must be in the CIDR range configured in the Director tile and not be currently allocated to another VM.
 Look at the **Status** pages of other tiles to see what IPs are in use.
-- Configure your load balancer to route connections for a hostname or IP to the proxy IPs.
-As proxy instances are not synchronized, we recommend configuring your load balancer to send all traffic to one proxy instance at a time until it fails, then failover to another proxy instance.
-For details, see [Known Issues](#known-issues).

 - In the **Binding Credentials Hostname** field, enter the hostname or IP that should be given to bound applications for connecting to databases managed by the service.
 This hostname or IP should resolve to your load balancer and be considered long-lived.
 When this field is modified applications must be rebound to receive updated credentials.

+Configure your load balancer to route connections for a hostname or IP to the proxy IPs.
+If you would like to configure a healthcheck or monitor, use TCP against port **1936**.
+As proxy instances are not synchronized, we recommend configuring your load balancer to send all traffic to one proxy instance at a time until it fails, then failover to another proxy instance.
+For details, see [Known Issues](#known-issues).

+#### Adding a load balancer after an initial deploy

 If v1.4.0 is initially deployed without a load balancer and without proxy IPs configured, a load balancer can be setup later to remove the proxy as a single point of failure.
 However, there are several implications to consider:

 - Applications will have to be rebound to receive the hostname or IP that resolves to the load balancer.
 To rebind: unbind your application from the service instance, bind it again, then restage your application.
 For more information see [Managing Service Instances with the CLI](/pivotalcf/devguide/services/managing-services.html).
 In order to avoid unnecessary rebinding, we recommend configuring a load balancer before deploying v1.4.0.
 - Instead of configuring the proxy IPs in Operations manager, use the IPs that were dynamically assigned by looking at the **Status** page.
 Configuration of proxy IPs after the product is deployed with dynamically assigned IPs is not well supported; see [Known Issues](#known-issues).

-In older versions of the product, applications were given the IP of the single MySQL server in bind credentials.
-When upgrading to v1.4, existing applications will continue to function but in order to take advantage of high availability features they must be rebound to receive either the IP of the first proxy instance or the IP/hostname of a load balancer.

 ### <a id="lifecycle-errands"></a>Lifecycle Errands ###